-“In the last two and a half years I’ve witnessed first-hand how Virtual Reality can, and has, transformed how we communicate our designs to clients, consultants, collaborators – and even ourselves.
+“In the last three years I’ve witnessed first-hand how Virtual Reality can, and has, transformed how we communicate our designs to clients, consultants, collaborators – and even ourselves.
 Today, in my role as Digital Innovation Lead, it’s incredibly exciting to leverage such a positively disruptive technology for the good of design in New Zealand, just watch where we take this!”

 A registered architect with over 10 years’experience, Tim has combined his architectural training with his passion for new and emerging technologies to become Jasmax’s specialist Digital Innovation Lead.